The climate crisis is a child rights crisis

 Scientists warn that even if the world is able to achieve specific goals such as reducing greenhouse gas emissions, it is already too late to reverse some of the worst impacts of climate change.

-"Our children can no longer count on the environmental and social conditions previous generations have been used to.
+"Our children can no longer count on the environmental and social conditions previous generations have been used to," says Paloma Escudero, UNICEF Director of Communications and Advocacy.
 They are being forced to grow in a world that is becoming far more dangerous and uncertain."

 In collaboration with — and on behalf of — children and young people everywhere, UNICEF urges world leaders and country governments to: